To explore campus, you can walk, bike, or ride the Miami Metro to these main areas of campus.

 After giving your mind a workout, give your body one at the Recreational Sports Center.
 All you need to get into the Rec is your student ID, motivation, and determination.

-Opened in Fall 2006, this new $35 million state-of-the-art facility features two NHL-size sheets of ice, including the 3,200-seat Steve Cady Arena, where you can come to cheer on the RedHawks hockey team.
+This $35 million state-of-the-art facility features two NHL-size sheets of ice, including the 3,200-seat Steve Cady Arena, where you can come to cheer on the RedHawks hockey team.
 You can also test your personal skills at hockey, ice skating, or broomball by participating in one of over 500 intramural teams that play here.

 Millett Hall is home to RedHawk basketball and volleyball.
 Millett is also the venue for Fall Commencement and various speakers and entertainers invited to campus throughout the year.
 Recent guests have included the Dalai Lama and comedian Jeff Dunham.